Codecademy/docs/content/pandas/concepts/groupby/terms/min/min.md

   - 'paths/data-science'
 ---

-The `.min()` method produces a a Series or [DataFrame](https://www.codecademy.com/resources/docs/pandas/dataframe) with minimum values for the groups in a [GroupBy](https://www.codecademy.com/resources/docs/pandas/groupby) object.
+The `.min()` method produces a new Series or [DataFrame](https://www.codecademy.com/resources/docs/pandas/dataframe) with minimum values for the groups in a [GroupBy](https://www.codecademy.com/resources/docs/pandas/groupby) object.

 ## Syntax